tknerr/vagrant-managed-servers/README.md

 chef, and puppet) to work!

 ## Windows support
-It is possible to use this plugin to control pre-existing windows servers, with a few prerequisites:
+It is possible to use this plugin to control pre-existing windows servers using WinRM instead of rsync, with a few prerequisites:

 * WinRM installed and running on the target machine
 * The account used to connect is a local account and also a local administrator (domain accounts don't work over basic auth)